 What are the benefits of this niche?

 - As a specialist in teaching phonics and phonetics, you stand out.
 That is, when students are challenged in this area, schools think about reaching out to you.
-This was my experience in 2013 when I was invited by a school to help teach their two Spanish female students who couldn’t read and communicate in English.
+This was my experience in 2013 when I was invited by a school to help teach two Spanish female students who couldn’t read and communicate in English.

 - In addition, having this specialization gives you a competitive edge as an English teacher.